permasigner/permasigner/README.md

 <p align="center">🖊 Permanently signs IPAs on jailbroken iDevices 14.0-14.8.1 (persists on stock).</p>

 # How does it work?
 In iOS 14.0-14.8.1, there is a bug where CoreTrust will allow any root certificate.
-Although the bug exists on iOS 15.0-15.4.1, it can not be abused since you need to be jailbroken at first to place the app in the /Applications folder.
+Although the bug exists on iOS 15.0-15.4.1, it can not be abused (yet) since you need to be jailbroken at first to place the app in the /Applications folder.
 This bug does not exist on anything older than iOS 14.

 This script makes a deb file for you based on an IPA.
 Tested only with Taurine, but should work with many others.